alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 For stream encryption of content, Size PCASM is currently undefined.

-For transport encryption of content, Size PCASM **SHOULD NOT** be observable.
+For transport encryption of content, precise Size PCASM **SHOULD NOT** be observable.

-### Descriptive PCASM
+### Metadata PCASM

-Descriptive PCASM is data that offers an attacker a better than 50-50 guess regarding the value of any individual bit of metadata that may reveal the thematic nature of the content, e.g. group-chat titles.
+Metadata PCASM is data that reveals information regarding the thematic or partial nature of the content.

-### Examples of PCASM

-Information which would be PCASM would include, non-exclusively:
+Metadata PCASM would include, non-exclusively:

-1. The content is "Hello, world."
+1. The conversation title is "Example Greetings"

-2. The content is definitely 13 bytes long

-3. The content starts with the word "Hello"

-4. The content contains the substring "ello"
+2. The content contains the substring "ello"

-5. The content does not contain the word "Goodbye"
+3. The content does not contain the word "Goodbye"

-6. The content contains a substring from amongst the following set: ...
+4. The content contains a substring from amongst the following set: ...

-7. The content does not contain a substring from amongst the following set: ...
+5. The content does not contain a substring from amongst the following set: ...

-8. The top bit of the first byte of the content in ASCII encoding, is zero

-9. The MD5 hash of the content is 080aef839b95facf73ec599375e92d47

-10. The hash of the content exists amongst the following set of hashes: ...
+6. The hash of the content exists amongst the following set of hashes: ...

-11. The hash of the content does not exist amongst the following set of hashes: ...
+7. The hash of the content does not exist amongst the following set of hashes: ...

-12. The content was matched by a machine-learning classifier with the following training set: ...
+8. The content was matched by a machine-learning classifier with the following training set: ...

-### Examples of non-PCASM
+### Examples of Non-PCASM

 Information which would not be PCASM would include, non-exclusively: